Jiaveria/Selenium-Python-Scraping/README.md

 - **Automated Data Extraction:** Dynamically apply filters and variables to retrieve customized data sets.
 - **Dynamic Selection:** Utilize Selenium to interact with the website's dashboard and select filters dynamically.
-- **CSV Data Export:** Download the extracted data sets as CSV files with a single click.
+- **CSV Data Export:** Download the extracted data sets as CSV files.

 ## Prerequisites